-Allied Materials supports the Kauffman Center for Performing Arts by creating a customer Springbok Puzzle that can only be found at the Kauffman Center.
-The Kauffman Center has become one of Kansas City’s most notable landmarks and the cultural hub for art, theater, and culture in our bright community
+Allied Materials supports the Kauffman Center for Performing Arts by creating a custom Springbok Puzzle that can only be found at the Kauffman Center.
+The Kauffman Center has become one of Kansas City’s most notable landmarks and the cultural hub for art and theater in our community

-The mission of The MetaCancer Foundation is to improve the psychosocial condition of people living with metastatic cancers.
-Allied Materials employees and family members have been personally affected this deadly disease and have supported the MetaCancer Foundation though donations and fundraising activities.
+The mission of the MetaCancer Foundation is to improve the psychosocial condition of people living with metastatic cancers.
+Allied Materials employees and family members have been personally affected by this deadly disease and have supported the MetaCancer Foundation through donations and fundraising activities.

 “The mission of Operation Breakthrough is to help children who are living in poverty develop to their fullest potential by providing them a safe, loving and educational environment.”

 Allied Materials partnered with Max Wallack to create Alzheimer’s specific adult puzzle products to bring relief for individuals suffering from Alzheimer’s.

 Puzzles To Remember provides puzzles to nursing homes, veterans facilities, and other facilities that care for Alzheimer’s and dementia patients.
 Puzzles To Remember was founded in 2008 by Max Wallack, who recognized the calming effect of puzzles and many other benefits for people suffering from Alzheimer’s disease.
 Max graduated from Boston University, Summa Cum Laude, in 2015, and is now a medical school student.
 Allied Materials has continued to support his efforts to benefit the senior community with activities that stimulate brain activity and provide relief from a devastating disease.

 Allied Materials is honored to support The Salvation Army’s Children’s Shelter, providing security and stability for our communities most vulnerable.